Masahiro Sakurai: Career

 On the final day of updates, it was revealed that Sakurai provided the voice for King Dedede in Kirby 64: The Crystal Shards as well as Dedede in Super Smash Bros.
 Brawl.
 He and his company, Sora Ltd. alongside Nintendo, started a first-party studio, Project Sora, which was 72% owned by Nintendo and 28% owned by Sora Ltd. It was revealed at E3 2010 that Sakurai and Project Sora were working on Kid Icarus: Uprising for the Nintendo 3DS.
 Project Sora was closed and ended development on June 30, 2012.
 At E3 2011, Nintendo announced that Sakurai was working on Super Smash Bros. for Nintendo 3DS and Wii U. Sakurai began development of the title upon the release of Kid Icarus: Uprising in March 2012.

 In February 2013, Sakurai was diagnosed with calcific tendinitis near his right shoulder, which caused him substantial pain whenever he moved his arm.
 He mentioned that this could effectively slow down his work, as he does some of his game testing himself.

 Sakurai's wife, Michiko, has worked on the graphical user interface for many of his games, including Kirby Air Ride, Meteos, and the Super Smash Bros. series.

 In a January 2015 column in Weekly Famitsu, Sakurai alluded to the possibility of retirement, expressing doubt that he would be able to continue making games if his career continued to be as stressful as it was.
 In December 2015, Sakurai once again stated that he was not sure if there would be another game in the Smash Bros. series, prior to Super Smash Bros.
 Ultimate being released in 2018 with Sakurai once again as director.

 On March 14, 2022, Sakurai was awarded Best Creator by Weekly Famitsu.
-Sakurai also announced that he is working on a new project not related to game production.
+Sakurai also announced that he was working on a new project not related to game production.
+In March 2025, Sakurai announced that he had been awarded the AMD Award for Lifetime Achievement.